The right to religious freedom

 Christianity

-• Christians believe that all people are created in the image of God, meaning everyone has equal value and should be free to choose their beliefs.
+Humans are created in the image of God - Christians believe that all people are created in the image of God, meaning everyone has equal value regardless of their religious beliefs.
+So the right to choose a religion must be respected.

-• Jesus respected people’s free choice and did not force anyone to follow him, as shown in the story of the rich young man, whom Jesus allowed to walk away.
+Jesus respected people’s free choice - he did not force anyone to follow him, as shown in the story of the rich young man, whom Jesus allowed to walk away (Matthew 19).

-• Christianity teaches love and respect for others, for example “Love your neighbour as you love yourself” (Mark 12:31), which supports tolerance of different beliefs.
+Teachings of love and tolerance - Christianity teaches love and respect for others, for example “Love your neighbour as you love yourself” (Mark 12:31), which supports tolerance of different religions/beliefs.

-for you are all one in Christ Jesus” (Galatians 3:28) support equality, regardless of religion, gender, or status.
+St Paul's teaching on equality - “There is neither Jew nor Greek… for you are all one in Christ Jesus” (Galatians 3) supports equality, regardless of religion, gender, or status.

-• Christians are taught to act with humility, patience, and love, rather than forcing belief on others (Ephesians 4:2).
+St Paul's teaching on not forcing belief on others - Christians are taught to act with humility, patience, and love, rather than forcing belief on others (Ephesians 4).

 Islam

-• The Qur’an clearly supports freedom of belief, stating “There is no compulsion in matters of faith” (Qur’an 2:256), showing that people should not be forced to believe.
+No compulsion in religion - “There is no compulsion in matters of faith” (Qur’an 2), showing that people should not be forced to believe.

-• Islam teaches that Allah judges people by their intentions and actions, not their appearance or background, supporting equality and tolerance.
+Judgement based on intentions and actions - Islam teaches that Allah judges people by their intentions and actions, not their background, which supports tolerance of different religions.

-• The Prophet Muhammad showed tolerance towards Jews and Christians, who are recognised as People of the Book, meaning they have received revelation from Allah.
+Tolerance towards other religions - The Prophet Muhammad showed respect and tolerance towards Jews and Christians, recognised as the People of the Book.

-• Religious freedom helps create peaceful coexistence between different faiths, which aligns with Islamic teachings on justice.
+Promotes peace and justice - religious freedom encourages peaceful coexistence between different faiths, aligning with Islamic teachings on justice and harmony.

 Judaism

-• Jewish teaching suggests that being Jewish is often an accident of birth, not a reason to judge others, and what matters most is how people live their lives, not who they worship.
+Judaism values actions over belief - Jewish teaching suggests that being Jewish is often an accident of birth, and what matters most is how people live morally, not who they worship, supporting tolerance of different beliefs.

-• A key Jewish teaching is “Love your neighbour as you love yourself” (Leviticus 19:18), which supports tolerance and peaceful coexistence.
+Love your neighbour - “Love your neighbour as you love yourself” (Leviticus 19) encourages tolerance and peaceful coexistence.

 Hinduism

-• Hindu teachings suggest that truth is one but there are many paths, meaning everyone should be free to practise their religion in their own way.
+Truth can be reached in many ways - Hindu teachings suggest that truth is one, but there are many paths to it, meaning everyone should be free to practise their religion in their own way.

-• Because of this belief, Hinduism traditionally does not support forcing others to convert, which respects people’s freedom of belief.
+No forcing of belief - Hinduism traditionally does not support forcing others to convert, which respects freedom of belief.

-• Religious freedom supports the principle of ahimsa (non-violence), as forcing beliefs on others can cause harm and conflict.
+Supports ahimsa (non-violence) - Religious freedom supports the principle of ahimsa, as forcing beliefs can cause harm, conflict, and violence.

-• Allowing religious freedom helps create peaceful communities, where people with different beliefs can live together without fear.
+Promotes peaceful coexistence - Allowing religious freedom helps create peaceful communities where people of different beliefs can live together without fear.

 Sikhism

-• Sikhism teaches that there is one God for all religions, so no single faith is superior to another.
+One God for all religions - Sikhism teaches that there is one God for all humanity, meaning no single faith is superior to another.

-• The Guru Granth Sahib teaches that it is wrong to describe other religions as false or inferior, showing strong support for religious freedom.
+Respect for all religions - the Guru Granth Sahib teaches that it is wrong to describe other religions as false or inferior, strongly supporting religious freedom.

-• The Rahit Maryada states that Sikhs must not offend other faiths, encouraging tolerance and peaceful coexistence.
+Rules promoting tolerance - the Rahit Maryada states that Sikhs must not offend other faiths, encouraging peaceful coexistence.

-• The Guru Granth Sahib includes writings from both Hindu and Muslim authors, showing respect for different religious traditions.
+Inclusive holy scripture - the Guru Granth Sahib includes writings from Hindu and Muslim authors, showing respect for different religious traditions.

 Buddhism

-• The Buddha taught that although suffering is unavoidable, people have a responsibility to reduce the suffering of others, which supports tolerance and peaceful coexistence.
+Reducing suffering is a moral duty - the Buddha taught that while suffering is unavoidable, people have a responsibility to reduce the suffering of others, which supports tolerance and peaceful coexistence.

-• Buddhism teaches the equality of all human beings, meaning no one should be treated differently because of their religion or beliefs.
+Equality of all people - Buddhism teaches that all human beings are equal, so no one should be treated differently because of their religion or beliefs.

-• Religious freedom allows people to live by Buddhist principles such as Right Speech and Right Action, which promote kindness, non-violence, and respect for others.
+Supports Buddhist ethical living - religious freedom allows people to practise principles such as Right Speech and Right Action, which promote kindness, non-violence, and respect.

-• Buddhism values tolerance and consideration, suggesting that forcing religious beliefs on others would cause harm and increase suffering.
+Forcing belief causes suffering - Buddhism values tolerance and consideration, and forcing beliefs on others would increase harm and suffering.

 Arguments against